Derived categories of nodal del Pezzo threefolds: Families of del Pezzo threefolds

 Here $\OO_W(X)$ is ample and $\omega_W \otimes \OO_W(2X)$ is basepoint free on the nonsingular locus of $W$ (the only basepoint is $[0:0:0:0:1]$ in $d = 1$ case).
 By Remark \ref{rem:Vd-sing}, $X$ does not pass through the singular points of $W$.
 All the conditions of Proposition \ref{prop:cynk} are verified and the result follows. \end{proof}

-\begin{remark} It follows from the proof of Proposition \ref{prop:cynk} that $|\Sing(X)| - \delta$ equals the number of linearly independent conditions that the points from $\Sing(X)$ impose on forms of degree $d$ on the corresponding weighted projective space, where $d = 4$ for $V_1$, $d = 2$ for $V_2$ and $d = 1$ for $V_3$. \end{remark}
+\begin{remark} It follows from the proof of Proposition \ref{prop:cynk} that $|\Sing(X)| - \delta$ equals the number of linearly independent conditions that the points from $\Sing(X)$ impose on forms of degree $e$ on the corresponding weighted projective space, where $e = 4$ for $V_1$, $e = 2$ for $V_2$ and $e = 1$ for $V_3$. \end{remark}

 Note that this approach of computing the defect does not apply to nodal intersections of two singular quadrics $V_4$.
-We will see in Corollary \ref{cor:main} that nodal $V_4$ are also never maximally nonfactorial, while nodal $V_5$, $V_6$ are always maximally nonfactorial.
-In the case of $V_4$, its defect can be read off from the associated curve of arithmetic genus two (see Theorem \ref{thm:degeneration} and Proof of Corollary \ref{cor:main}).
+We will see in Corollary \ref{cor:main} that nodal $V_4$ never have maximal defect, while nodal $V_5$, $V_6$ are always maximally nonfactorial (hence have maximal defect).
+In the case of $V_4$, its defect can be read off from the associated curve of arithmetic genus two, see Theorem \ref{thm:degeneration} and proof of Corollary \ref{cor:main}.